Faculty and Staff Training and Workshops

 Google Forms

-Gather information gathering is made so easy through online Google Forms.
+Information gathering is made so easy through online Google Forms.
 Want to find out which date is good for your club to meet, or get feedback for your last event?
 Learn how to create secure online forms for polls and surveys.
-You can create simple questions and answers, multiple choices, checkboxes, and more.
+You can create simple questions and answers, multiple-choice, checkboxes, and more.
 Send your form through email to targeted audiences, and collect data displayed in various formats.

 Instructor, Eileen Lai.